yuanliwei/robot-cmd/README.md

 # robot-cmd
-Automatically operate the keyboard and mouse, do not need gyp
+Automatically operate the keyboard and mouse, do not need gyp.

 ## Example